 The rise of the gig economy has significantly altered how individuals perceive working in the modern workplace.
 Gallup recently found that roughly 36 percent of workers in the United States are currently gig workers.

 Technology and smartphones have paved the way for a particular type of gig economy.
-It allows individuals to work from virtually anywhere.
-All they need is a smartphone and an internet connection or phone data plan.
+It allows individuals to work virtually anywhere.
+All they need is a smartphone and the fastest internet provider or phone data plan.

 1. The Rapid Rise of Ride-Sharing